piratfm/eti-tools/README.md

 Notes:

 - TRT DAB+ is already an NI stream!
 There is no need to use `na2ni` in this case!
-- For Bundesmux and WDR you need to stream/save the complete transponder (PID 8192) as they don't have a transport stream.
+- For WDR you need to stream/save the complete transponder (PID 8192) as they don't have a transport stream.
 - The RAI DAB+ only can received with a receiver/DVB card supporting ACM Multistream.
 - The mentioned transponder on Astra 28.2 East is the UK Spotbeam.